lombardpress/lombardpress-schema/docs/critical.md

 </app>
 ```

-> 10 fides] *lac.
+> 10 fides] *spat. vac.
 (5 litt.)* *A*

 ### variation-choice

 #### Description

-The `variation-choice` type can be used when a single witness (however the concept of witness is defined) contains two or more parallel readings, and it is not clear which reading was preferred by the scribe.
+The `variation-choice` type can be used when a single witness (however the concept of witness is defined) contains two or more parallel readings, and it is not clear which reading is preferred.
 The distinction between this case and a correction can be difficult to discern, and one editor might feel convinced that the text contains a correction, while another might see it as two readings of potentially equivalent weight or value.

 The `seg` elements are used to distinguish the different readings.
 If the editor wishes to indicate the chronological order of the readings, she may do so by adding the `@n` attribute as described below.